-Mia is a lawyer in the Bowral office, working across all areas of law.
+Mia is a lawyer at Stacks Law Firm, working across all areas of law, particularly insolvency matters.
 She has experience advising and acting for large corporations and appreciates the need to provide solutions that are legally, commercially and financially viable.

 Her skills include an ability to comprehend difficult legal concepts quickly and to manage complex claims involving legal issues across a number of fields of law.

 After initially only studying law to complement her arts degree, Mia opted to pursue a career in law as she enjoyed the intellectual challenge and advocacy work involved.
 She likes collaborating with colleagues and clients to identify strategies for overcoming any barriers to a successful result for the client.

 Mia has worked on a gaming law matter that involved a multi-national lottery conglomerate seeking certification from a government authority to acquire an interest in a gaming operation in Australia.
 As part of this matter, Mia traveled to Czechia and Greece to brief stakeholders and conduct interviews.